mblum/nn/README.md

 ### Initializing the neural network

-This neural network implementation only supports fully connected feed forward networks.
+This neural network implementation only supports fully connected feed forward multi-layer perceptrons (MLPs) with sigmoidal activation functions.
 The neurons are organized into *k* layers.
 There is at least one input layer, one output layer and an arbitrary number of hidden layers.
 Each neuron has outgoing connections to all neurons in the subsequent layer.
 The number of neurons in the input and the output layer is given by the dimensionality of the training data.
-After specifying the network topology you can create the neural network.
+After specifying the network topology you can create the `NeuralNet` object.
 The weights will be initialized randomly.

           Eigen::VectorXi topo(k);
           topo << n_input, n1, n2, ..., n_output;